 - Minimally or no-prep porcelain restorations to build the bite to the correct jaw position

-An example of the AGGA in which the surgical plan was to break the lower jaw after braces can be seen in the photos below:
+An example of the jaw development can be seen below:

 Underbite Before Treatment